rcmcooperative/agency-jekyll-theme/_join_options/member.md

 ---
 In our cooperative, we don't just find opportunities – we create them.
 Join a member-driven network focused on improving the capacity of every research community manager, ensuring you have the skills, support, and collective power to take charge of your professional journey.

+**Please contact [cassandra.gouldvanpraag@rcmcooperative.com](mailto:cassandra.gouldvanpraag@rcmcooperative.com) to discuss how you can become a member of the cooperative!**